 You’ll need a mid-green tone for the cactus, and a darker green for the spikes.
 If you don’t have a darker colour, mix one by adding a dark blue or black to your green.

 Video: How to paint a cactus in watercolour

 Paint a cactus – step by step

 - If you want to sketch the cactus shape first, start with a large oval shape.
 Add smaller ovals on top, creating two sides.
 Vary the shape and size, getting smaller as you go up.
 Try not to make the shape too neat or symmetrical – you’re aiming for a random, organic shape.
 Choose one side to face the light source – this will contain the highlights.

-- Add darker pigment to the shadow side in an arc, to create a three-dimensional shape.
+- Add darker pigment wet-on-wet to the shadow side in an arc, to create a three-dimensional shape.